 Within a couple of days, I’d written a quasi-autobiographical vignette of my younger years, featuring my friend and our banter on the subject.
 Within two weeks, the whole thing had morphed into what became the endcaps of the fantasy novel, with a twist ending even I hadn’t seen coming when I started down that road.
 The characters that stepped onto the stage, their mannerisms, their accents, their interplay, all welled up from out of the depths of my experience across the years.
 And it worked!

 The main fantasy story still niggled at me, though.
 I kept trying to rationalize how the events depicted could have happened in our past, in medieval times.
 I didn’t want to shoehorn it into our timeline of reality.
 I couldn’t see it as a post-apocalyptic future, like the Shannara series.
 Then I remembered I’d shelved an idea for a planet called Ka World, traversing our solar system in eons past in the orbit between Mars and Jupiter, until it was torn asunder to become our asteroid belt.
 Another “aha!” moment.
 Yes!
 The planet Ar’Ka was the perfect stage to set the story!
-I started imagining its size, the rotation, the yearly jaunt, the moons, the land forms, the societies.
+I started imagining its size, its rotational period, the span of its yearly jaunt around the sun, the names and relative positions of its seven moons, the land masses and their terrain, and the clumped and sprawled societies upon its surface.

 So many intertwining threads of life and love, of past and present, of good and evil.
 And all the best parts came tumbling out as I simply wrote with abandon, letting the ideas branch and coalesce, following behind the characters as they made their way through the places and situations I’d laid out.
 I provided the large brush strokes; they dabbed away to provide the specific details.
 Together we’ve painted a masterpiece.